syncfusion-content/xamarin-docs/Xamarin/Chips/how-to/Applying-fontIcon-to-Syncfusion-chip-control.md

 ---
-layout : post
+layout: post
-title : How to apply the font icon to the Syncfusion chip control in Xamarin.Forms description : Learn how to apply the font icon  to the Sfchip and its customization options with its available basic features in Xamarin.Forms platform : xamarin control : Chips documentation : ug
+title: How to apply the font icon to the Syncfusion chip control in Xamarin.Forms
+description: Learn how to apply the font icon  to the Sfchip and its customization options with its available basic features in Xamarin.Forms
+platform: xamarin
+control: Chips
+documentation: ug
 ---

 # Setting the FontIcon to SfChip